sbnm007/terraform-Aks/README.md

-## Using Azure Cloud for implementing and deploying Istio Open Source based Bookinfo Application
+## Using Azure Cloud for implementing and deploying Istio Open Source based Bookinfo Application - Deployment Using Terraform
 # terraform-Aks

 1) Connect Azure with Service Principle for terraform